Summary

 Challenge

 Before this initiative, there was no centralized or structured evaluation system in place to measure program effectiveness or learner impact.
 Programming and evaluation decisions were made without data.
 Leaders needed a clear, accessible system that allowed them to review and reflect on site-specific outcomes in relation to regional and national benchmarks.
-The absence of a baseline for measuring youth experiences created a gap in both internal accountability and curriculum alignment.
+The absence of a baseline for measuring youth experiences created a gap in both internal accountability and curriculum alignment as well as a lack of consistent reporting and review methods across the association.

 Audience

-The primary audience included program directors, site supervisors, and youth development staff across Southern Ohio and Northern Kentucky YMCA locations.
-Indirect stakeholders included regional executives, the YMCA strategic planning board, and external partners interested in outcome-based reporting.
-The report also informed collaborative efforts between the YMCA and Hello Insight to support broader professional development planning.
+The primary audience included program directors, site supervisors, and youth development staff across Southern Ohio and Northern Kentucky YMCA locations, with whom I built ongoing relationships as the main liaison for data interpretation, training, and follow-up.
+Indirect stakeholders included regional executives, the YMCA strategic planning board, where I supported executive-level reporting, strategic review sessions, and leadership check-ins to translate findings into organizational priorities.
+External partners included Hello Insight, with whom I collaborated on tool usage, reporting, structure, and professional development alignment.

 Process